Health and Inequality

-- Public health profiles: The department is responsible for producing public health profiles for all of Norway’s municipalities and county councils (and boroughs in the biggest cities).
+Public health profiles: The department is responsible for producing public health profiles for all of Norway’s municipalities and county councils (and boroughs in the biggest cities).
 The public health profiles are brief reports containing key figures published in the first quarter of every year.
-Municipal and county councils use them to gain an overview of their citizens’ health and of factors that influence their health, cf. the Public Health Act.
+Municipal and county councils use them to gain an overview of health in the population and of factors that influence their health, cf. the Public Health Act.

 International reporting and participation in international working groups: The department is responsible for some international reporting and participates in various working groups to co-ordinate the gathering and publication of health statistics.

 - Expert Group on Health Information (EGHI): The Expert Group on Health Information (EGHI) is responsible for co-ordinating health indicators in Europe,.